Child found dead at Texas motel believed to be missing boy

-JASPER, Texas (AP) — Authorities say a child found dead in a Texas motel room is believed to be a boy reported missing in Houston last week.
+JASPER, Texas (AP) — Police in Texas say a suspect has been arrested in the investigation of a boy reported missing last week in Houston.

-Houston police Chief Troy Finner says authorities discovered the child’s body Tuesday night at a motel in Jasper, about 135 miles northeast of Houston.
+A child’s body was discovered Tuesday night at a motel in Jasper, and Houston police say they believe that it belongs to missing child Samuel Olson.

-The police chief says a possible suspect is being questioned in the case.
+Samuel was reported missing by his father’s girlfriend, who said the boy’s mother took him, but police said they don’t believe that’s true.

+The girlfriend, Theresa Balboa, was arrested at the motel and police expect to file evidence tampering charges against her.

-Police had been searching for Samuel Olson, who was reported missing May 27.
+Police had been searching for Samuel, who was reported missing May 27.

 Houston police Assistant Chief Larry Satterwhite told the Houston Chronicle, however, that the last confirmed sighting of the boy was April 30 at his school.